Macuyiko/blog/content/2020/2020_11_cellular_exploration4.md

 ![Pixels can move around a lot](/images/2020/gdc_noita2.png)

-In fact, this helps to alleviate the problem of the "gap" pattern somewhat with gasses, as mentioned above.
+In fact, this helps to alleviate the problem of the "gap" pattern as mentioned above.
 The result is somewhat more random, looking movement, but actually helps to increase realism.

 I was kind off planning to leave it here and conclude that single-buffered pixel-as-object approaches are indeed a fine alternative for CA. Remember that the last thing we did was: